chadoh/poemey-writes/24/faith-doubt-reverence.md

 right on the other side
 of Occam's Razor.

-You don't need God,
+You don't need God.
-in these explanations of reality.
 God's just a nice-to-have.
-Not something to lean on with all my intellectual weight.
+Not something to lean on
+with all my intellectual weight.

-I know someone who is still on this quest, still reasoning toward a necessary god.
+I know someone still on this quest, still reasoning toward a necessary god.
-Where does he lean his intellectual weight?
 He places God in the gaps
-between what science has already explained and what it hasn't yet determined.
+in scientific understanding;
+what we've yet to explain.
     The origin of life.
     The fine-tuning of fundamental constants.
 He knows this is called a fallacy;